 Coffin Route-Ambleside to Grasmere

 Follow the Coffin Route from Ambleside to Grasmere on this lovely walk in the Lake District.
-The walk is fairly easy with only a short climb and a well defined, signposted route.
+The popular walk is fairly easy with only a short climb and a well defined, signposted route.
 The path is so called because it was used to convey coffins on their final journey to St Oswalds Church in Grasmere.

 You start off in Ambleside and follow the A591 to Scandale Bridge where you leave the road and head through Rydal Park to Rydal Hall.
 This 19th century mansion has formal gardens and the pretty Rydal Falls where you can enter 'The Grot' - an 18th century summerhouse designed for viewing the waterfalls.
 Rydal Hall also has a very good tea shop so it's a good place to stop for refreshments on the route.
 Just up the hill to the right you will find Rydal Mount - the home of the poet William Wordsworth from 1813 to his death in 1850.